scorpion8511/VL-model/README.md

 Both scripts create a `MultiModalAdapter` and insert it into the MUSK model before the training loop.

-Training data is expected in a JSON lines format with `image` and `text` fields.
+Training data is provided as a JSON lines file containing an `image` path and either a single `text` string or a list of `captions`.
 The loader implementation is provided in `musk/json_dataset.py`.

 Run the first stage with `accelerate`: